IV - Academic Integrity

 All cases involving a recommendation of suspension or expulsion must be referred to the Committee.

-The Committee, at the end of each semester, will prepare a summary of the cases of established violations and the sanctions imposed for publication in The Integrator.
+The Committee, at the end of each semester, will prepare a summary of the cases of established violations and the sanctions imposed and a copy sent to the Dean of Students Office.

 The duties of the Committee thus are: